rvdleun/onoffice/README.md

 ## Special thanks

-- [Nick van Manen](https://www.linkedin.com/in/nvanmanen/) for his valuable contributions in getting this project up and running.
+- [Nick van Manen](https://www.linkedin.com/in/nvanmanen/) for his invaluable contributions in getting this project up and running.
 - [Janine Terlouw](http://janineterlouw.nl) for the UI designs